 The goal of early childhood education should be to activate the child's own natural desire to learn

-Lower Elementary Program (ages 6-9)
+Lower & Upper Elementary Program

 Elementary-aged children continue to learn through the use of concrete materials as they move gradually toward increasingly abstract thinking.
 The Elementary lessons and materials are multi-sensory, dramatic, and impressionistic, serving to ignite the imagination and curiosity of the students.

 The elementary years foster the child's connection with their community as they look to the experts around them as teachers.
 Students move further toward independence by learning to navigate social relationships and solve conflicts utilizing the strategies and language of peaceful resolution.
-By embracing their citizenship in a diverse world, our hope is that Lower Elementary students move towards genuine intellectual curiosity.
+By embracing their citizenship in a diverse world, our hope is that Elementary students move towards genuine intellectual curiosity.

-Students play a part in what they learn and are encouraged to explore their interests while learning to organize, plan and complete daily work.
+Elementary children are exposed to the entirety of our universe's history through Montessori's Great Lessons.
+Students play a part in what they learn and are encouraged to explore their interests while learning to organize, plan, and complete daily work.
 Independent time management tools are introduced and teacher and students work together to set expectations for a harmonious classroom community.
 "Going Outs" or field trips are often organized by the children to further their exploration of a topic of interest.
 It is in these years that the children start taking control of their education and gain the skills of a life long learner.

-The role of the Guide at this age is that of a guide in self awareness, community awareness, cultural awareness, and environmental awareness.
+The role of the Guide at this age is that of a guide in self-awareness, community awareness, cultural awareness, and environmental awareness.
 They encourage the children to seek answers, ask questions, explore ideas, and inspire them to challenge themselves socially, emotionally, and academically.